ansys/pyansys-dev-guide/doc/source/packaging/structure.rst

 #################

-Most of the projects in the PyAnsys ecosystem ship in the form of a Python Package.
+Most of the projects in the PyAnsys ecosystem ship in the form of a Python package.
 This is the formal way of distributing Python-based projects.

-The guide presented in this page is compliant with the `Python Packaging Authority`_ and the `PyAnsys`_ recommendations.
+The guide presented in this page is compliant with the `Python Packaging Authority`_ and `PyAnsys`_ recommendations.

 .. note::

-   The best way to keep up-to-date with Python Packaging is to check the `Python Packaging User Guide`_, maintained by the `Python Packaging Authority`_ (PyPA).
+   The best way to keep up to date with Python packaging is to check the `Python Packaging User Guide`_, maintained by the `Python Packaging Authority`_ (PyPA).
-   PyAnsys guidelines are build on top of PyPA ones.
+   PyAnsys guidelines are built on top of PyPA guidelines.

 ..
 TODO: Explain the difference between Package and Library?